SolalPirelli/class-ADA2016-Project/README.md

 We will deliver data visualizations answering interesting, fun and random questions.

 The challenge for visualizations is to make a human-friendly view of many variables: song type, popularity, language, release date, time at which they are played, ...

+We can have a sort of sliding view overtime of the popularity of a song or an artist.
+Or the evolution of the most played song on each or every station.

 ## Timeplan